The Holocaust in the Independent State of Croatia

 The unification of the Kingdom of Serbia, Croatia and Slovenia was put into action after World War I, mainly as a sign of thanks to the Serbs who had fought so valiantly against Austria-Hungary during WWI.
 This new multinational state was renamed Yugoslavia in 1929, and it included: the former Kingdom Serbia and Montenegro (including Serbian-held Macedonia), as well as Croatia; Bosnia and Herzegovina; Austrian territory in Dalmatia and Slovenia; and Hungarian land north of the Danube River.
 The populations of people united in the new Kingdom of Yugoslavia after World War I did not share any history at all.
 The Slovenes were part of the Austro-Hungarian Empire and the Croats had briefly been independent before falling under Habsburg rule as well.
 The Serbs, however, had been part of the vast Ottoman empire and were given some independence in the late 1800s.
 The Montenegrins had lived as an isolated state under a semi-theocratic series of bishops and kings.
 The Bosnians were distinct in that they had converted to Islam by the time of the Second World War.

 The central conflict between the Serbs and the Croats was in whether or not the country ought to be centrally ruled (Serbs) or more localized (Croats) government.
 This was decided for them in 1929; King Alexander usurped the throne as dictator and oppressed all negative opinions on the Kingdom.
 Yugoslavia, however, faced many problems right from the start.
 The Italians next door funded many separtist movements in an effort to hasten the demise of King Alexander – whose lands they coveted – and they even helped assist in his assasination in 1934.
-This began the unraveling of the unified Slavic state and the Croatian Jews and Serbs.
-For more information on the fate of the Jews in the other regions see The Holocaust in Yugoslavia.
+This began the unraveling of the unified Slavic state and the Croatian Jews and Serbs would suffer immensely.
+For more information on the fate of the Jews in the other regions of Yugoslavia see The Holocaust in Yugoslavia.

 The political landscape at the beginning of the war can be divided into three groups: